Skip to content

 Term Description

-Data Storage Customizes the data retention period for different data types
+Data Storage Customizable data retention duration for different data types

 Basic Billing The unit price of a billing item is a fixed value

-Tiered Billing The unit price of a billing item is a dynamic value, which varies based on the data storage strategy selected for the current data type
+Tiered Billing The unit price of a billing item is a dynamic value, varying based on the data storage strategy chosen for the current data type

 Billing Cycle

-The billing cycle is calculated daily: The workspace usage for each day is settled at midnight the following day, and the daily bill is synchronized to the Billing Center.
-Finally, the system will deduct the corresponding consumption amount from the appropriate account based on the chosen settlement method.
+The billing cycle is calculated daily: the daily workspace usage is settled at midnight the next day, and the generated daily bill is synchronized to the Billing Center.
+Finally, the system deducts the corresponding consumption amount from the appropriate account based on the chosen settlement method.

 Billing Items